6531503070/MessagingManager/README.md

 # MessagingManager

 A module centralized MessagingService topic subscription, by use one global endpoint.
-And provide freature, share publish request and scalable based on player size per server.
+And provide feature, share publish request and scalable based on player size per server.

 # Exmaple
 ```lua